Grounds for a Divorce

 The hearing will also want to know how the children were cared for when sharing under one roof took place and if the change in circumstances were reported to any specific government department if any benefits were involved.

-Cohabitation taking place during separation will interfere with the 12 month required separation period for grant of a divorce.
-A 2nd separation taking place within 3 months of cohabitation taking place will not interrupt the 12 months separation period needed before an divorce application is filed.
-If the party however remains for 4 months, then separation occurs again, the 12-months will then re-commence.
+Cohabitation taking place during separation will interfere with the 12 months required separation period for grant of divorce.
+A 2nd separation taking place within three months of cohabitation taking place will not interrupt the 12 months separation period needed before a divorce application is filed.
+If the party, however, remains for four months, then separation occurs again, the 12-months will then re-commence.

-The updating of a will maybe necessary once the divorce has been finalised.
+The updating of a will become maybe necessary once the divorce has been finalised.